EPIC Waters and The EPIC Recreation Center

 Grand Prairie, Texas

-EPIC Waters is 62,000 SF indoor waterpark that opened in early 2018.
+EPIC Waters is a stunning 80,000 square foot indoor waterpark that opened in early 2018.
 The waterpark includes six WhiteWater waterslides; a FlowRider; activity pool with play features; wading pool with a multi-level play structure; small features and play areas for young children; offerings for both children and adults; lazy river with beach entry and wave system; and an outdoor wave pool.

-The waterpark building program also includes an OpenAire structure with a retractable roof; movie screens, video and projection equipment; LED light displays/features; party rooms; snack bar; sports bar; retail store; arcade; cabanas; landscaped outdoor space with beach and deck areas; locker rooms and bathroom facilities; lifeguard staff area; building mechanical area and pool equipment rooms.
+The waterpark building includes an OpenAire structure with a retractable roof; movie screens, video and projection equipment; LED light displays/features; party rooms; snack bar; sports bar; retail store; arcade; cabanas; landscaped outdoor space with beach and deck areas; lifeguard staff area; building mechanical area and pool equipment rooms.
 The pools and features design were developed in a manner that complements and is cohesive with these components.

 The EPIC recreation center includes a 4-lane lap pool; water slide with runout; multi-purpose pool with beach entry, wading area with play structure current channel, and exercise/fitness area; and an elevated whirlpool spa.